edlau2/Tampermonkey/README.md

 - [Torn Jail Stats.png](https://github.com/edlau2/Tampermonkey/blob/master/JailStats/Torn%20Jail%20Stats.png)
 - [Torn Jail Stats 2.png](https://github.com/edlau2/Tampermonkey/blob/master/JailStats/Torn%20Jail%20Stats-2.png)

 This script adds a new section to your Home page, and displays beneath the faction perks section a new section, similar to the Crimes section, displaying your bust progress - bust successes, fails, jails, and bail stats.
 Bounty stats have been stuck in here as well.
-Can be used towards monitoring your progress towards bust and bail merits.
+Can be used towards monitoring your progress towards bust and bail merits, comes with tool tips to display merit progress.

 **_Torn Jail Scores_**